-Fried milk is a rich and creamy snack that I can eat all day.
-Sure, it’s fattening, but also, who cares?
-It’s so good, it’s worth the calories!
+Fried milk is a rich and creamy snack that I could honestly eat all day.

 10. Almond Cookies

-Sure, chocolate chip cookies will always take the number one spot in the world’s best cookies, but it’s also nice to explore new flavors from time to time.
+Chocolate chip cookies will always be my number one.
+But it’s nice to explore new flavors from time to time.

 They’re crisp on the edges, crumbly in the middle, and sweet and buttery all around.

 Clove, fennel, cinnamon, star anise, and pepper are five spices you’ll usually see in savory recipes.

 If you like chocolate and chili, I think you’ll love this five-spiced chocolate cake.
 And it’s perfect for people who find chocolate cake too rich.

 Eight-treasure rice pudding is a dessert of sweetened sticky rice.
 It’s a lot like sticky mango rice, minus the mango.

 This version is stuffed with sweet red bean paste and garnished with various dried fruits and seeds.